chenxiunt/chenxiunt.github.io/_projects/SpatialAgent.markdown

     * Furthermore, on the same page, a new map will be displayed, presenting a heat map that showcases the probability of obfuscation for each location throughout the entire building.

 * **Checking Responder Status**.
+    * Check your current responder status by selecting "Responder Status."
+The status indicators include:
+    * Waiting for Location
+    * Location Allocated
+    * Path Assigned
+    *
 <div class="row justify-content-md-center">
     <div class="col-sm-4">
         <img class="img-fluid rounded z-depth-1" src="{{ '/assets/img/projects/SpatialAgent/5ResponderCheckingStatus1.png' | relative_url }}" alt="" title="Homepage"/>